open-horizon/examples/edge/services/visual_inferencing/UsingPolicy.md

-# Horizon Operator Example Edge Service
+# Horizon Object Detection and Classification Example Edge Service

 This is a simple example of using and creating an operator as edge service.